feedhenry/fh-android-sdk/README.md

 ## Questions?

-Join our [developer's mailing list](http://feedhenry-dev.2363497.n4.nabble.com/) for any questions or help!
+Join our [developer's mailing list](http://feedhenry-dev.2363497.n4.nabble.com/) for any questions or shoot a question on Stackoverflow using [feedhenry tag](http://stackoverflow.com/questions/tagged/feedhenry)!
 We really hope you enjoy app development with Feedhenry!

 ## Found a bug?